-The F6000N ADVANCE Series robots offer the convenience of a Universal Serial Bus (USB) connector port.
+The F4000N Series robots offer the convenience of a Universal Serial Bus (USB) port.

 With this feature, you may load or save your programs directly to and from the robot with a USB flash drive.
-Updating and backing up the Operating System of the robot can also be done through the USB connector port.
+Updating and backing up the Operating System of the robot can also be done through the USB drive.